Fundamentals of Radiance Cascades

 In this article I'm going to share my understanding of the fudamentals of Radiance Cascades. (abbreviated as RC)

-At it's core, Radiance Cascades is a method for efficiently representing a radiance field,
+At it's core, Radiance Cascades is a method for efficiently representing a radiance field (light field).

-allowing us to represent the incoming light from/around some area at any point in that area.
+Which allows us to represent the incoming light from/around some area at any point within that area.

 In 2D that area is usually the screen.